Suyambu-Vignesh/TMDB/README.md

 This App provides support for the popular movies from https://www.themoviedb.org/ and a detail infomration about the movie.
 Launching the
 App will show the endless popular movies.

+### Show Info Screen
+Shows a paginated results of popular movie.
 The Tile of the Movie Info collection will provide
   * Image of the Show
   * Show Original title
   * Show popularity